XerorBattler/Henrys-Moste-Potente-Potions/README.md

 | Standard       | Gunpowder used to fire lead shot that even the best plate armour can't stop at close range.
 For safety reasons, load only when sober. |

 ### Notes
-- You will die if you are under the influence of alcohol (for example drinking a saviour schnapps before brewing)
+- You will die if you are under the influence of alcohol (for example drinking a Sejvovice before brewing)

 ---

-## Lethean Voda
+## Doušek Léthé
 *No. 16*
 ### Ingredients